Lyn-L/hliu/index.md

 <img class="profile-picture" src="hongliu_2.JPG">

 I am a Researcher at the National Institute of Informatics, Japan, working with Prof. Shin'ichi Satoh.
-I received my doctoral degree from Xiamen University in 2020, supervised by Dr. Rongrong JI.
+I received my doctoral degree from Xiamen University in 2020, supervised by Prof. Rongrong Ji.
 My research interests are in machine learning and computer vision, especially in hashing-based machine learning, Riemannian-based machine learning, and deep adversarial learning.

 ## Publications